 How To Find Hidden Sugars

+Sure it is easy to know that sugar is candy or piece of cake, but did you know that sugar is hiding in 74% of all packaged foods?
 Because sugar hides in plain sight, it can be easy to sometimes overlook it when checking the food labels.
-Up to 74% of all packaged foods contain sugar.
-Even what we believe are healthy foods can be high on sugar!
+Even healthy foods can be high on sugar!

 This then poses the question, how much sugar is too much sugar?
 The answer varies from person to person, but according to the American Heart Association (AHA) men should intake a maximum of 150 calories of sugar per day (37.5 grams or 9 teaspoons), and women should get a maximum of 100 calories per day (25 grams or 6 teaspoons).